This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed

 Parents with lower socioeconomic status may have an increased risk because of less access to health care or insurance, less adequate prenatal care, and a lower level of parental education.
 These can all increase the risk of long-term harm caused by complications.

 Parental Health and Negligence

 Parents have a big responsibility to make the lifestyle and health choices that will give their children the best possible chance of being healthy.
 Doctors have responsibilities too.
-They are responsible for monitoring the health of the mother and the developing fetus and for taking appropriate and reasonable steps to prevent, identify, and treat the kinds of health problems that put the baby at risk.
+Doctors are responsible for monitoring the health of the mother and the developing fetus and for taking appropriate and reasonable steps to prevent, identify, and treat the kinds of health problems that put the baby at risk.

 When a mother does her part, but her doctor does not adequately screen or treat her and her baby, the doctor may be guilty of negligence when the baby suffers from a condition like cerebral palsy.